hydro-informatics/hydro-informatics.github.io/_sources/get-started/ide.md

 ### Extensions and Spellchecker

-Many additional features for *JupyterLab* are available through [*nbextensions*](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/install.html), which can be installed through *Anaconda Prompt*:
+Many additional features for JupyterLab are available through [*nbextensions*](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/install.html), which can be installed through Anaconda Prompt:

 ```
 conda install -c conda-forge jupyter_contrib_nbextensions
 ```

 When reading through the Python tutorials on this website, you will probably find one or another spelling mistake (please <a href="mailto:sebastian.schwindt[AT]iws.uni-stuttgart.de?subject=HYPY%20Spelling%20mistake">report mistakes!</a>).
-In particular, the Python sections may be affected because they were created with *Jupyter Lab*, where there is no spell checker pre-installed.
-To avoid at least the most unpleasant errors you can install a spellchecker in *jupyter*.
-One solution is to install [*@ijmbbarr*](https://github.com/ijmbarr/jupyterlab_spellchecker)s spellchecker, which requires installing *nodejs* (through *Anaconda Prompt* and in addition to *nbextensions*):
+In particular, the Python sections may be affected because they were created with JupyterLab, where there is no spell checker pre-installed.
+To avoid at least the most unpleasant errors you can install a spellchecker in Jupyter.
+One solution is to install [@ijmbbarr](https://github.com/ijmbarr/jupyterlab_spellchecker)s spellchecker, which requires installing *nodejs* (through Anaconda Prompt and in addition to *nbextensions*):

 ```
 conda install -c conda-forge nodejs